 - You must make your application for the grant before your chargepoint is installed.

-Please note that, unlike the OLEV grant, you will need to make the application to EST Scotland directly and before you have your home chargepoint installed.
+Please note that, unlike the OZEV grant, you will need to make the application to EST Scotland directly and before you have your home chargepoint installed.
 You will not be eligible for the grant if you have already had the installation completed.
 You will have to pay your supplier for the amount covered by the EST Scotland grant and they will then provide you with your (up to £300) reimbursement.

 You should go to EST Scotland’s website for more information on its grant, full eligibility criteria and how to apply.

 Zap-Map is a UK-wide map of chargepoints which allows you to locate and navigate to available chargepoints (mainly public chargepoints).
-You can use Zap-Map to search for OLEV authorised installers in your area and you will also be able to identify which of these installers are members of the Code.
+You can use Zap-Map to search for OZEV authorised installers in your area and you will also be able to identify which of these installers are members of the Code.

 Zap-Map provides advice and help for EV users, and cost and savings calculator tools so you can get an idea, for example, of how much an EV will cost to charge when charging using a home chargepoint or at a public chargepoint.